fengshuo10/academic-kickstart/content/authors/admin/_index.md

 ---

 I am a post-doctoral research fellow at the [Michigan Traffic Lab](https://traffic.engin.umich.edu/) of the University of Michigan, Ann Arbor, working with [Prof. Henry X. Liu](https://traffic.engin.umich.edu/).
-I received the bachelor's and Ph.D. degrees in the Department of Automation at Tsinghua University, China, in 2014 and 2019, respectively.
-He was also a visiting Ph.D. student in civil and environmental engineering with University of Michigan, Ann Arbor, MI, USA, from 2017 to 2019, where he is currently a Post-Doctoral Researcher.
-He received the Best Ph.D.
-Dissertation Award from the IEEE Intelligent Transportation Systems Society (ITSS) in 2020.
-His current research interests include testing, evaluation, and optimization of connected and automated vehicles.
+I received the bachelor's and Ph.D. degrees in the Department of Automation at [Tsinghua University](https://www.tsinghua.edu.cn/), China, in 2014 and 2019, respectively, advised by Prof. Yi Zhang.
+I was also a visiting Ph.D. student in Civil and Environmental Engineering with University of Michigan, Ann Arbor, from 2017 to 2019, advised by Prof. Henry X. Liu.
+I received the [Best Ph.D.
+Dissertation Award](https://www.ieee-itss.org/awards-best-dissertation) from the IEEE Intelligent Transportation Systems Society (ITSS) in 2020.
+My current research interests include testing, evaluation, and optimization of connected and automated vehicles.